danielbrendel/dnyCorvusChat/Chatserver/README.md

 These messages are used to either get server information or send a remote control command to the server.
 Note that every RCon command output will be sent back to the RCon client (which would normally be put to the console)
 	+ Server information: 0x01 "CCINFO" 0xFF
-		- Force server to send back specific server informations (see serverinfo_udp_s for details)
+		- Force server to send back specific server information (see serverinfo_udp_s for details)
 	+ Server rcon command: 0x02 "CCRCON" 0xFF <password (size: MAX_PASSWORD_LEN)> <cmd_ident: (size: 1 byte)> <expression (size: MAX_RCON_BUFFER)
 		- Force server to handle RCon commands
 		- password: The RCon password